-As part of its commitment to accessibility for all audiences, the museum now offers American Sign Language interpretation for any of its scheduled gallery talks.
+The Art Institute offers monthly, interactive, public tours of works in the collection presented in American Sign Language with voice interpretation.
+Visit the calendar for a list of upcoming ASL gallery talks.
+Sign language interpretation is also available upon request for any public lecture or gallery talk.
 Please TDD/TTY (312) 443-3680 or send an e-mail to firstname.lastname@example.org two weeks in advance to schedule a signed interpretation.

 Tours with Sighted Guides

-Located in the Ryan Education Center, the Elizabeth Morse Touch Gallery is specifically designed for visually impaired visitors to the museum but available to all.
+Located in the Ryan Learning Center, the Elizabeth Morse Touch Gallery is specifically designed for visitors with blindness and low vision but available to all.

 Children's Multimedia Program

-Located in the Ryan Education Center, Curious Corner is a wheelchair–accessible station where families can learn about art through interactive stories and games.
+Located in the Ryan Learning Center, Curious Corner is a wheelchair–accessible station where families can learn about art through interactive stories and games.

 The Art Institute is pleased to offer a fresh approach to experiencing art for visitors who have low vision: TacTiles.
 These kits consist of a series of masterpieces from the Art Institute's collection represented on handheld tiles designed to be touched.
 The tiles reproduce the compositions and textures of the artworks, making them legible through the fingertips.
 Each TacTile fits into a slot in a specially designed carrying case, which includes a color photograph, a large-type print description, and a braille description of each work.